 - a.
-The firm is required to be registered with and inspected by the PCAOB. - b.
-The firm performs audits of non-SEC issuers pursuant to the standards of the PCAOB. - c.
+The firm is required to be registered with and subject to permanent inspection by the PCAOB. - b.
+The firm performs engagements under PCAOB standards. - c.
 The firm is a provider of quality control materials (QCM) (or affiliated with a provider of QCM) that are used by firms that it peer reviews.

-Firms that meet any or all of the preceding criteria during the peer review year, but not as of their peer review year end (for example, since they resigned or were terminated from their SEC issuer clients, whether or not they deregistered with the PCAOB) are still ordinarily required to have their review administered by the National PRC.
-The firm's peer reviewer is still required to comply with guidance specific to firms administered by the National PRC, including, but not limited to, guidance at Interpretation 40-1 regarding other planning considerations and reporting of PCAOB inspection results.
-One exception is if a firm was required to be registered with and inspected by the PCAOB during the peer review year, but then did not audit an SEC issuer during that period (because they resigned or were terminated and thus were no longer the "auditor of record"), is not required to have its review administered by the National PRC if they deregister with the PCAOB prior to scheduling their review.
+Firms that meet any or all of the preceding criteria during the peer review year, but not as of their peer review year end (for example, because they resigned or were terminated from their SEC issuer clients, whether or not they deregistered with the PCAOB) are still ordinarily required to have their review administered by the National PRC.
+The firm's peer reviewer is still required to comply with guidance specific to firms administered by the National PRC, including, but not limited to, guidance at Interpretations 40-1 and 40-2 regarding other planning considerations and reporting of PCAOB inspection results.
+One exception is if a firm was required to be registered with and inspected by the PCAOB during the peer review year, but then did not perform the engagement during that period (because they resigned or were terminated and thus were no longer the "auditor or accountant of record"), is not required to have its review administered by the National PRC if they deregister with the PCAOB prior to scheduling their review.

 Firms that are not required to have their review administered by the National PRC may choose to do so.
 However, such firms are subject to the National PRC's administrative fee structure and should familiarize themselves with that structure prior to making such a decision.
+This would also require that at least one owner of the firm be a member of the AICPA.